Junjib/CPSC301-Library_Rental_System/README.md

 # Close Library Card
 This option will allow the user to deactivate an active card.
 It will ask the user to enter a card ID and will check to ensure that the ID is valid and that the ID is not currently inactive.
 If the ID passes then the user will be asked if they are sure that they want to deactivate the card.
 If yes then the card will be deactivated.

+# Search Based on Category
+This option will allow the user to search for books based on their category (i.e. Fiction, Science, Sports).
+It will ask the user to enter the category they would like to search and the books that meet that category will be displayed on the screen as well as their checkout status.

+# Add a Book to the Inventory
+This option allows the user to add a new book to the inventory.
+An ID for the book will be randomly generated and then the user will be asked to enter the title, author, and category.
+The library does not accept duplicates so it will check for any matching titles.
+Once the checks are passed the book is added to the inventory.

 # End Program
-This option when selected will exit the program, but not before updating the persons.txt and rentals.txt files and handling any dynamic memory.
+This option when selected will exit the program, but not before updating the persons.txt, books.txt, and rentals.txt files and handling any dynamic memory.